o3de/o3de.org/content/docs/user-guide/visualization/animation/refine-simulationg-using-debug-mode.md

    Use the speed slider to reduce the speed of the animation.
 Note that the tassel moves through the neck and arm of the actor.
 ![\[Slow down the animation to see how the simulated object moves with the actor.\]](/images/user-guide/actor-animation/simulated-objects-21.gif)

-1. In the **SimulatedObject0** node, click the right\-corner box.
+1. In the **SimulatedObject0** node, click the right-corner box.
 This enables debug rendering for the node.
 **Example**
 ![\[Enable debug mode for the simulated object in the anim graph.\]](/images/user-guide/actor-animation/simulated-objects-19.gif)